Bosnia and Herzegovina in the Eurovision Song Contest 2012: Semi-final

 Maya Sar took part in technical rehearsals on 16 and 20 May, followed by dress rehearsals on 9 and 10 May.
 This included the jury show on 9 May where the professional juries of each country watched and voted on the competing entries.

-The Bosnian performance featured Maya Sar in a black dress with raised shoulder pads and jewellery.
+The Bosnian performance featured Maya Sar in a black dress with raised shoulder pads designed by Selma Starfinger and jewelry.
 The performance began with Sar seated on a piano, of which she got up towards the end of the song to the front of the stage.
 The stage lighting transitioned from soft white, purple, red and blue colours to a sunset style colour with medieval archways being displayed on the LED screens.
 The creative director for the Bosnian performance was Ahmed Imamović.

 At the end of the show, Bosnia and Herzegovina was announced as having finished in the top 10 and subsequently qualifying for the grand final.
 It was later revealed that Bosnia and Herzegovina placed sixth in the semi-final, receiving a total of 77 points.